+Figure

 Acceptance of COVID-19 Vaccine and Associated Variables

 Vaccine acceptance decreased by 0.97 times for each additional year of age(OR: 0.97).
 Vaccine acceptance may decline with increasing age.
 However, the confidence interval is in fact too narrow, i.e., slightly below 1 (CI: 0.95, 1.00), therefore age cannot be said to be a risk factor, but only slightly affects the vaccine acceptance.
 People who have a very high evaluation of their doctor's treatment are more likely to accept the vaccine (OR: 2.53, CI: 1.11, 5.82).
 The results show that the lack of explanation of vaccine information leads to a decrease in vaccine acceptance (OR: 0.22, CI: 0.12, 0.37).
 A doctor explaining detailed information about the vaccine to people may be a boost to vaccination.
 People who are highly satisfied with the government or official institutions are more likely to be vaccinated (OR: 1.08, CI:1.06, 1.09).nPositive attitudes and high levels of trust in official agencies are associated with higher acceptance.

-Table 1 |
+Table XX: Univariable logistic regression